Florida prepares for the arrival of a strengthening Tropical Storm Debby

 A storm surge watch was in effect on Sunday for parts of the Georgia and South Carolina coastlines from the St. Mary's River in Georgia to the South Santee River in South Carolina.

-Georgia Gov. Brian Kemp declared a state of emergency for the entire state, warning residents of the possibility of significant flooding.
+Georgia Gov. Brian Kemp declared a state of emergency for the entire state, warning residents of the possibility of significant flooding, and South Carolina Gov. Henry McMaster declared a state of emergency in that state as well.

+"With a potentially significant rainfall event forecast for the next few days, it is critical that residents in potentially affected areas start making preparations and plans today — in case it is necessary to take quick action," McMaster said in a statement.

 Roughly the same area of Florida faced another major storm around this time last year, when Hurricane Idalia made landfall as a Category 3 hurricane on the state’s Gulf Coast in the waning days of August.